The GOV.UK blogging platform privacy notice can be found at

 We do not use any automation (such as tools which generate tweets from RSS feeds) to post content on Twitter or the Blog.

-If you follow one of our accounts, you can expect tweets or notifications covering the following:
+If you follow or subscribe to one of our accounts, you can expect tweets or notifications covering the following:

 relevant news stories and press releases